-“I give to Fight Bladder Cancer, of 51 High Street, Chinnor, Oxfordshire, OX39 4DJ registered charity number 1157763 (England & Wales) [______% of my estate] or [the sum of £___________ ], to be used for general charitable purposes absolutely and I declare that the receipt of the Treasurer or duly authorised officer shall be a full and sufficient discharge.”
+“I give to Fight Bladder Cancer, of The Village Centre, High Street, Chinnor, Oxfordshire, OX39 4DH registered charity number [1198773 (England & Wales) / SC051881 (Scotland) ] [______% of my estate] or [the sum of £___________ ], to be used for general charitable purposes absolutely and I declare that the receipt of the Treasurer or duly authorised officer shall be a full and sufficient discharge.”

-If you already have a Will, you can decide to add an amendment (called a Codicil).
+If you already have a Will, you can add an amendment (called a Codicil).
 You will need to use the same wording as above.

 If you are creating a Will for the first time, then we strongly advise using a solicitor or a Will-writing service.
 This will ensure your decisions are properly recorded.
 To find a local Will and probate solicitor in England and Wales, contact The Law Society on 020 7242 1222.
 In Scotland, contact The Law Society of Scotland on 0131 226 7411.